“Is it worth it to invest some fortune in Bing Advertising?”

 Bing Ads is known for its better-than-average conversion rates and ad platform features that help advertisers improve their ROI on AdWords campaigns.

-It also provides an easy way for new Bing Ads customers with the option of importing existing Google Ads accounts into Bing.
+It also provides an easy way for new Bing Ads customers the option of importing existing Google Ads accounts into Bing.

 Something which has been requested by many third-party software companies offering services around Bing ad.